List Of Classes

 When Can You Train

-Contra Costa Sheriff's Office allows you to train with an approved CCW vendor and submit proof of that training with your CCW application.
-You can also train with an approved vendor at any time after you submitted your application.
-Approved CCW vendors must be either by a CA DOJ or BSIS certified firearms instructor.
-Gun Kraft is an approved CCW vendor.
-Please note Gun Kraft is not responsible if you are not approved for a CCW by Contra Costa Sheriff's Office and will not issue a refund for completed training in the event that happens.
+Contra Costa County Office of the Sheriff allows you to train with a CCW vendor and submit proof of that training with your CCW application.
+You can also train with a CCW vendor at any time after you submitted your application.
+CCW vendors must be either a CA DOJ or BSIS certified firearms instructor.
+Gun Kraft is a CA DOJ certified firearms instructor.
+Please note Gun Kraft is not responsible if you are not approved for a CCW by the Contra Costa County Office of the Sheriff and will not issue a refund for completed training in the event that happens.

 Class Location and Times